facetly/facetly_prestashop/README.md

 How to install Facetly Module in Prestashop

+1. Before Installing Facetly Module, make sure you already have these requirements:

 a.
 Any FTP program, such as WinSCP, FileZilla, etc.

 b.
 Prestashop 1.4.8 or higher (we are not guarantee facetly plugin would be work properly in previous version)

+2. Download Facetly Module from our site (https://github.com/facetly/facetly_prestashop) and rename folder into facetly then upload it to your module folder using FTP program.

+3. Activate Facetly Module in your modules list.

+4. After Facetly Module successfully installed in your Prestashop, you will find Facetly Configuration in your modules.

 Configure Facetly Module
 -------------